jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

   - paste the copied file_ or folder_ at the target
   - delete the original file_ or folder_

-  that is two steps too many, give me one step.
+  that is two steps too many, I leave that to the dancers, give me one step.

 :ref:`I know how to rename a file<how to rename a file or directory>`